 Study area

-The Kimbi-Fungom National Park is located between latitude 6.5 and 6.9° N and longitude 9.8 and 10.5° E in the North West Region of Cameroon covering a total land surface of 95,380 ha.
-This national park is located in three divisions of the North West Region of Cameroon cutting across four sub divisions.
-These divisions are Menchum, Boyo and Dongo Mantung and found in the respective sub divisions of Fungom and Fru Awa, Misaje and Bum.
+The Kimbi-Fungom National Park is located between latitudes 6.5 and 6.9° N and longitudes 9.8 and 10.5° E in the North West Region of Cameroon, covering a total land surface of 95,380 ha.
+This national park is located in three divisions of the North West Region of Cameroon, cutting across four subdivisions.
+These divisions are Menchum, Boyo and Dongo Mantung and are found in the respective sub-divisions of Fungom and Fru Awa, Misaje and Bum.
 The Kimbi-Fungom National Park (K-FNP) is a newly created national park and the only national park in the region (Map 1).

-Map1;Kimbi Fungom national park (K-FNP)
+Map 1:Kimbi Fungom national park (K-FNP)

-This region experiences two seasons; a long rainy season from mid March to mid November and a short dry season from mid November to mid March.
-The wettest months are July, August and September and the driest months being January and February.
-Hawkins and Brunt (1995) described the climate as a “sub-montane cool and misty climate” with an annual mean maximum temperature of 20 to 22°C and mean minimum of 13 to 14°C. Annual rainfall varies between 1780 and 2290 mm with most of the rainfall occurring between July and September.
-A dry season occurs from mid - October to mid-March (Tata, 2015).
+This region experiences two seasons: a long rainy season from mid-March to mid-November and a short dry season from mid-November to mid-March.
+The wettest months are July, August and September, and the driest months being January and February.
+Hawkins and Brunt (1995) described the climate as a “sub-montane cool and misty climate” with an annual mean maximum temperature of 20 to 22°C and a mean minimum of 13 to 14°C. Annual rainfall varies between 1780 and 2290 mm with most of the rainfall occurring between July and September.
+A dry season occurs from mid-October to mid-March (Tata, 2015).

-Geographically, the Kimbi-Fungom National Park has a heterogeneous landscape.
-The Fungom area lies east of Weh-Esu and South of Esu to Kung and Fang reaching a height of 1524 m.
-This area is made-up of woody savanna with hills running from Weh to Kuk.
-It is characterized by a rugged terrain from steep rolling hills into extensive flat valley at lower altitude.
-The Munkep-Gayama axis is an extensive valley about 6 km wide in the Munkep area to over 10 km in Gayama zone.
-It is in the midst of chains of some steep rocky hills which are almost impassable.
-The lowlands take another orientation from Munkep at a place called „Last Town‟ towards the eastern forest.
-The valley starts behind the eastern forests where it extends for more than 15 km wide to over 30 km long.
-This extensive eastward valley is fertilized by alluvial silts from the Southern near Escarpment chain of long hills that stretched from the West towards the East in the Fungom Reserve.
+Geographically, the Kimbi-Fungom National Park features aheterogeneous landscape.
+The Fungom area lies east of Weh-Esu and South of Esu to Kung and Fang, reaching a height of 1524 m.
+This area is made up of woody savanna with hills running from Weh to Kuk.
+It is characterized by a rugged terrain from steep rolling hills into the extensive flat valley at a lower altitude.

+The Munkep-Gayama axis is a broad valley approximately 6 km wide in the Munkep area, expanding to over 10 km in the Gayama zone.
+It is surrounded by chains of steep rocky hills that are nearly impassable.
+The lowlands extend from Munkep, at a place called "Last Town," toward the eastern forest.
+This valley begins behind the eastern forests, extending more than 15 km wide and over 30 km long.
+This extensive eastward valley is enriched by alluvial silts from the southern escarpment chain of long hills stretching from west to east within the Fungom Reserve..

 This relief has greatly influenced the vegetation types and distribution within the park.
-The Munkep Gayama axis lies on an extensive valley between chains of two hills.
-These valleys gradually protrude into near long rolling steep hills which are characterized by the woody vegetation.
-The hills are sandwich by galley forests which form the basis for the numerous tributaries in the park.
+The Munkep Gayama axis lies in an extensive valley between chains of two hills.
+These valleys gradually protrude into long rolling, steep hills, which are characterized by woody vegetation.
+The hills are flanked by gallery forests, which form the source of numerous tributaries in the park.
 It is drained by a wide range of rivers and streams, notably the Kimbi, the Katsina Ala, and the Kendassamen Rivers, along with significant streams that include: the Batum, Akum, Bissaula, Kenda, Yemene and Imia.
 These streams flow into the bigger ones that eventually flow through the Katsina Ala River and finally enter the River Benue (Tata, 2015).

 Data collection and analysis